Prover Agent: An Agent-Based Framework for Formal Mathematical Proofs: Experiments

 \subsection{Performance on Olympiad-Level Problems}

-\Tab{minif2f_categories} shows the results for each category on the MiniF2F-test dataset.
-These results demonstrate that our approach performs particularly well on Olympiad-level problems, even surpassing DeepSeek-Prover-V2~\citep{ren2025deepseekproverv2advancingformalmathematical}, which uses a significantly larger 671B model and a much higher sample budget of 8192.
+\cref{tbl:minif2f_categories} shows the results for each category on the MiniF2F-test dataset.
+These results demonstrate that our approach with DeepSeek-Prover-V2 setting performs particularly well on Olympiad-level problems, even surpassing DeepSeek-Prover-V2~\citep{ren2025deepseekproverv2advancingformalmathematical}, which uses a significantly larger 671B model and a much higher sample budget of 8192.
 Given that our direct proving method without iterative refinement and with a sample budget of only 100 already surpasses DeepSeek-Prover-V2, this suggests that coordination with natural language-based informal reasoning may be the key.
 Olympiad-level problems require a high degree of mathematical reasoning, and the strong reasoning abilities of the informal LLM likely played a crucial role in solving them effectively.
 On the other hand, our agent does not outperform DeepSeek-Prover-V2 in the MATH and Custom categories.
 The consistent gap in these categories suggests that model size and sample budget may play a more significant role here.
-Since DeepSeek-Prover-V2 also possesses a certain level of mathematical reasoning ability, it can handle these relatively mathematically easier problems on its own.
+Since DeepSeek-Prover-V2 also po ssesses a certain level of mathematical reasoning ability, it can handle these relatively mathematically easier problems on its own.
+The results and discussions with Goedel-Prover-V2 settings are provided in \cref{sec:category-wise-analyses-goedel}.